dbsxdbsx/trait_variable/README.md

 Choose the license that best fits your needs.

 ## todo list
+`process_assignment_expr` refactor;
+  erase phantom trait var field;
+  where clause in struct;
+  array,tuple with generic in struct;
+ - [] lifetime, add generics to both trait param and return type in complex.rs;
  - [] GAT, async methods, etc;
  - [] omit `use <trait_module>::<_hidden_parent_trait_name>;` statement when using `#[trait_var(<trait_name>)]` for a struct in an extra module;
  - [] `syn::parse_str` refactor;